 Min Family Challenge

-The winning team will receive the $50,000 grand prize to continue their project!
+The winning team will receive the $50,000 grand prize to continue their project and launch their business!

 The Min Family Challenge (MFC) was established by alumnus Bryan Min and his wife Julie Min to place USC Viterbi students at the epicenter of the world’s most pressing issues.